 If you want to paint like a master artist, getting into good sketchbook habits is essential.
 For this painting, pick a nude study from your sketchbook.
 If you don’t have any, or none that are quite right, sketch a few different poses, then pick one with potential for the Matisse treatment.

-Paint a thin coat of Hansa Yellow all over the canvas board and set it aside to dry.
-The Hansa Yellow may be eyewateringly bright, but it will prompt you to use other colours to match its saturation and brightness to make your painting pop!
+Paint a thin acrylic coat of Hansa Yellow all over your canvas board and set it aside to dry.
+The Hansa Yellow may be eye-wateringly bright, but it will prompt you to use other colours to match its saturation and brightness to make your painting pop.

 03. Sketch carelessly